theandrew168/sbs-website/content/posts/bare-metal-assembly-on-the-longan-nano.md

 To keep things organized, we will use a [virtual environment](https://docs.python.org/3/library/venv.html) to isolate our project-specific Python modules from the rest of our system.
 ```
 python3 -m venv venv/
-source venv/bin/activate
+. ./venv/bin/activate
 ```
-**Note that that `source` command above will be required any time you come back to work on the project!**
+**Note that this last command above will be required any time you come back to work on the project!**

-With a virtual environment in place, we can install the RISC-V assembler used in this series: [simpleriscv](https://pypi.org/project/simpleriscv/).
+With a virtual environment in place, we can install the simple RISC-V assembler built for this project: [bronzebeard](https://pypi.org/project/bronzebeard/).
 ```
-pip install simpleriscv==0.0.5
+pip install bronzebeard
 ```

 Last but not least, we can write our simple program to a file and assemble it.
 ```
 echo "addi zero, zero, 0" > smallest.asm
-simpleriscv asm smallest.asm
+python3 -m bronzebeard.asm smallest.asm smallest.bin
 ```

-By default, simpleriscv places its output in a file named with a `.bin` extension in place of the original `.asm`.

 Congratulations!
 You just wrote and assembled the world's smallest RISC-V program!